• Skip to primary navigation

 Notes

-1. Gluten-Free Option: If you're using sorghum for a gluten-free option, cook for 35 to 40 minutes.
+1. Gluten-Free Option: If you're using sorghum for a gluten-free option, cook for 40 minutes.

 2. Leftovers/Meal Prep: Leftovers keep well in a covered container in the refrigerator for up to 4 days.
 This meal is great for meal prep!
 This hearty mushroom barley soup is also freezer-friendly and keeps in a freezer-safe container for up to four months.